mearlboro/Synch.Live/python/synch_live/camera/README.md

 causal emergence in multivariate data_](https://doi.org/10.1371/journal.pcbi.1008289).
 PLoS Comput Biol 16(12):e1008289.

 ## Contents

+The `camera` package contains several sub packages, which are described below:
+- `core` - core tools for performing image detection
+- `server` - Flask app for the Observer UI
+- `video` - a package for handling the video feed in a separate process to the server
+- `db` - a package that connects to an SQLite database and includes functions for writing experiment parameters and trajectories to the database
+- `tools` - a package that can be used to test the `core` functionality in a development environment

-The `camera` package contains three sub packages, `core`, `server` and `tools` and a folder `config` to store YAML config files.
+It also contains a folder `config` to store YAML config files.

 ### `core`
 A package including all the core tools for performing image detection, tracking, and emergence computation on a video file of flocking.

 - `detection.py` - use HSV filters on an OpenCV image to detect the lights of the players on each frame